ibm-cloud-docs/vpc/nlb-port-range.md

 After you attach a pool to the listener, the back-end target has the same port range as the listener.
 {: important}

-The port range feature is supported on Private Path network load balancers, but is not supported on other private NLBs.
-Only Private Path network load balancers and public NLBs can use this feature.
+The port range feature is not supported on private network load balancers.
+Only Private Path and public network load balancers can use this feature.
 {: note}

 Currently, all VPEs connected to a Private Path network load balancer can connect to any port in the range.